suzanneprentice/documents/transparency-log.md

 ## Code of Conduct Reports and Responses

+### April 27, 2026

+Since the last log update, the Code of Conduct committee was contacted in slack about a member sending spam-like messages.
+Shortly after, the contact@us-rse.org address received another report, from a different individual, of spam-like messages coming from the same member.
+The Code of Conduct verified the individual's membership, ensuring the user understood the purpose of the US-RSE group.
+The subsequent CoC review and investigation determined that no violation was made and action was not warranted at the time.

 ### September 17, 2025

 There have been no incidents reported to the Code of Conduct committee since the last log update.